Kings and Kernels in Semicomplete Compositions: Abstract

-For the topic of kings, we first characterize digraph compositions with a $k$-king and digraph compositions all of whose vertices are $k$-kings, respectively.
-When $T$ is semicomplete, we discuss the existence of 3-kings, and the adjacency between a 3-king and a non-king in this class of digraphs.
-We also study the minimum number of 4-kings in a strong semicomplete composition.
+For the topic of kings, we characterize digraph compositions with a $k$-king and digraph compositions all of whose vertices are $k$-kings, respectively.
+We also discuss the existence of 3-kings, and study the minimum number of 4-kings in a strong semicomplete composition.

 For the topic of kernels, we first study the existence of a pair of disjoint quasi-kernels in semicomplete compositions.
-We then deduce that the problem of determining whether a strong semicomplete composition has a $k$-kernel is NP-complete when $k\in \{2,3\}$, and is polynomial time solvable when $k\geq 4$. \\ {\bf Keywords:} king; kernel; quasi-kernel; digraph composition; semicomplete composition. \\ {\bf AMS subject classification (2020)}: 05C12, 05C20, 05C69, 05C76, 05C85.
+We then deduce that the problem {\sc $k$-Kernel} restricted to strong semicomplete compositions is NP-complete when $k\in \{2,3\}$, and is polynomial-time solvable when $k\geq 4$.
+We also prove that when $k$ is divisible by 2 or 3, the problem {\sc $k$-Kernel} restricted to non-strong semicomplete compositions is NP-complete. \\ {\bf Keywords:} king; kernel; quasi-kernel; digraph composition; semicomplete composition. \\ {\bf AMS subject classification (2020)}: 05C12, 05C20, 05C69, 05C76, 05C85.